Pink and Gray

 Pink and Gray (ピンクとグレー, Pinku to gurē) is a 2016 Japanese drama film directed by Isao Yukisada.
 It was released in Japan on January 9, 2016.
-It is based on the homonymous novel by Japanese idol writer Shigeaki Kato.
+It is based on the homonymous novel by Japanese idol and author Shigeaki Kato.

 Plot

 The film opens with the suicide of Shingo Suzuki and the subsequent discovery of his body by his best friend, Daiki Kawada, who informs their mutual friend Sari Ishikawa before he reports the event to the authorities.
 The film then cuts to fourteen years earlier, on the day Daiki first met Shingo.

 Coming from the Kansai region, Daiki has to adjust his life when his family decide to move to rural Saitama Prefecture.
 He befriends locals Shingo and Sari, also known as "Gocchi" and "Sally", who in turn nickname him "Riba-chan".
 Sally eventually has to move away just as she and Daiki are becoming close to each other.
 Shingo in the meantime experiences a tragedy when his ballerina older sister, Yui, is fatally injured during a performance.

 Daiki and Shingo move to Tokyo after high school graduation and are scouted by a modeling agency, which introduces them to the showbiz world.
 They reunite with Sally and choose to live next door to her.
 As time goes on, it is apparent that Shingo, who adopts the stage name "Rengo Shiraki", is the more talented of the duo.
 The two friends begin to drift apart as Daiki accuses Shingo of distancing himself from his friends in favor of the life of a celebrity.
 Eventually, they separate and have no contact for three years, during which Daiki and Sally become a couple, until their high school reunion.
 The two have a drink and exchange each other a lighter.
 Shingo promises that he will soon make Daiki famous; in exchange, he wants Daiki to take care of Sally.
 As he is drunk, Daiki accepts the promise but does not remember it the next day.
 To his horror, he finds out that Shingo fulfills the promise by committing suicide and passing his identity to Daiki.